 |

-to the establishment in question, but she wouldn't trade Marion's
+in question, but she wouldn't trade Marion's friendship for all

 Sordid tales of Turkish seraglios aside, Sam had finally learned

-the bag.
-The Countess was "captured", but the two maids
+Countess was "captured", but the two maids escaped.
+There

-playing both sides against the middle.
-She either got turned by
+sides against the middle.
+She either got turned by MI-5 or

 "What?"
 Sam asked.